Syphilis Facts

 Testing and Treatment

 Syphilis is detected using a simple blood test and is easily curable.
-Call the Sexual Health Clinic at (303) 602-3540 to set up an appointment.
-Convenient syphilis testing sites are located throughout the Denver metro area.
+You can schedule an appointment with your primary care provider or call the Denver Sexual Health Clinic at 303-602-3540 to set up an appointment.
+Convenient syphilis testing sites are also located throughout the Denver metro area.

 • People who have partner(s) who have tested positive for syphilis (immediately)